craftingcity/The-Known-World/Seattle Exports Misery/The Infection.md

 | Fatigue         | Intense Pain               | Death               |                         |                                       |

 ```
-The Louisville Infection will progress into Stage 1 Infection within 48 hours of initial contact to the Infection Source.
+The Louisville Infection will progress into Stage 1 Infection within 48 hours of initial internal contact to an Infection Source.
 Without immediate separation of contaminated and non-contaminated cells, the Infection is fatal in 100% of documented cases.

 After Stage 4, a Louisville Infection Host (L.I.H.) will reanimate without the use of it's now ineffective internal structure and begin to wander their local area in search of sources of noise or smell.